SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 prob = ODEProblem(parameterized_lorenz,u0,tspan,p)
 ```

-We can make our functions like nicer by doing a few tricks.
+We can make our functions look nicer by doing a few tricks.
 For example:

 ```julia
 function parameterized_lorenz(du,u,p,t)